-"Then Jonah prayed to the Lord his God from inside the fish." ~Jonah 2:1 NLT
+“Then Jonah prayed to the Lord his God from the fish’s belly.”
+Jonah 2:1 (NKJV)

 Prayer rooms come in all sizes and shapes.
-Some look like closets, some like beautiful sanctuaries; some look like rocky mountain pathways or smooth sand on an endless beach.
-Some even look like the inside of a car as it rushes along a busy freeway-or is stuck in traffic, or stalled along the side of the road.
-Some prayer rooms are nowhere in particular, waiting for us just behind our eyelids.
+Some look like closets, or beautiful sanctuaries.
+They can look like a rocky mountain pathway, or smooth sand on an endless beach.
+Or how about the inside of a car as it rushes along a busy freeway-or is stuck in traffic, or maybe stalled alongside the road?
+And sometimes, prayer rooms are nowhere in particular, waiting for us just behind our eyelids.

 My prayer rooms have been quite diverse over my fifty plus years of walking with Jesus.
 Of course, there’s my office at home, and every other room in our house.
 The fields and orchards which surround us give a good view of the distant hilltops.
 Praying outside is the best, I think.
 There’s something peaceful about praying on God-made dirt instead of a man-made floor.
 But there have been other prayer rooms God has given me.